stgeorgeshurstville/bulletin/_docs/sermon.md

 ### Luke 19: 30-40 (NIRV)

-³⁰ “Go to the village ahead of you.
+**Jesus Comes to Jerusalem as King**

+²⁸ After Jesus had said this, he went on ahead.
+He was going up to Jerusalem. ²⁹ He approached Bethphage and Bethany.
+The hill there was called the Mount of Olives.
+Jesus sent out two of his disciples.
+He said to them, ³⁰ “Go to the village ahead of you.
 As soon as you get there, you will find a donkey’s colt tied up.
 No one has ever ridden it.
 Untie it and bring it here. ³¹ Someone may ask you, ‘Why are you untying it?’
 If so, say, ‘The Lord needs it.’ ”

 ³² Those who were sent ahead went and found the young donkey.
 It was there just as Jesus had told them. ³³ They were untying the colt when its owners came.
 The owners asked them, “Why are you untying the colt?”